minooei/imutils/README.md

 Another optional keyword argument, `inter`, can be used to specify interpolation method as well.

 #### Example:
-<pre># loop over varying widths to resize the image to
+    <pre>   // loop over varying widths to resize the image to
     for (int width : {400, 300, 200, 100}) {
         //    # resize the image and display it
         Mat image = imread("pyimagesearch_logo.jpg");